 Back pain usually does not require immediate medical intervention, as the vast majority of back pain is self-limiting and non-progressive.
 Most back pain syndromes are due to inflammation, especially in the acute phase, which typically lasts for two weeks to three months.

 One potential source of pain is the back muscles when they are strained (pulled), are in spasm, or are in imbalance.
 Another potential source of low back pain is the facet joints of the spine (see Spine Anatomy).
 Other common causes of back pain include disc herniation, degenerative disc disease, spondylosis (arthritis of the spine), spondylolisthesis, lumbar stenosis, and fractures.

 Most back pain can be successfully treated without surgery.
 The management goals of treating back pain are to achieve maximal reduction in pain intensity as rapidly as possible; to restore the individual’s ability to function in daily activities; to help the patient cope with residual pain; and to assess for side-effects of therapy.

 Some of the non-operative treatments include exercise, physical therapy, various modalities (heat/cold treatments, massage therapy, and manipulation among others), education and attitude adjustment to focus on psychological or emotional causes of pain, as well as the judicious use of medications, such as muscle relaxants, non-steroidal anti-inflammatory drugs, Tylenol, or a short course of steroids.

-Surgery is absolutely the last resort in the treatment of back pain.
 Dr. Cho recommends surgery only when there is an identifiable source of pain that is debilitating in nature and/or causing nerve irritation or damage.
 Some of these conditions include:

 - Disc herniation